 Baltimore landlords and apartment managers typically ask for a six-month lease and a deposit to match a month’s rent.
 Ask about utilities and expect to pay over $100/month for A/C in the summer and the same for heat in the winter (possibly more if your place is older and uses oil: talk about “historic features”!).
 Finally, expect to sit on a waiting list (up to a year, at longest) if you’re interested in a rowhouse in a popular area.
 If you simply can’t wait, consider the (newer, if possible) apartment complexes, which boast a higher turnover rate.
 Neighborhoods you should know about include the following:

 Central: If you’re simply rollin’ in it and want to be able to taunt the crabs in Chesapeake Bay from your bathroom window, you won’t be satisfied with anything less than the Inner Harbor.
 Expect valet parking and all utilities included for $1600/month (1BR/1BA) or $1850/month (2BR/1BA).
 Second best in central Baltimore City is the Mount Vernon-Belvedere area.
 This area has an upscale (gorgeous old homes get friendly with blocks of apartments complexes), bohemian (hipster and artist central) vibe that mixes artsy quirk with higher education (JHU borders these hoods to the north).
 Bolton Hill is a collegiate-stunner with two universities, gilded statues, historic architecture and peaceful tree-lined streets.
 Lots of studios in this neighborhood, ranging from $650/month in some cases to $1100/month for all-inclusive units.
-Double-up and it gets even cheaper: 2BR/1BAs regularly go for less than $1000/month.
+Double-up and it gets even less expensive: 2BR/1BAs regularly go for less than $1000/month.